kalebshah/jinra/public/README.md

-# ⚡ Jinra Frontend
+# 📚 Jinri Frontend

-A beautiful, responsive frontend for **Jinra** - the smart news feed with AI summaries.
+A beautiful, responsive frontend for **Jinri** - the smart news feed with AI summaries.

 ## Features